cloudfoundry/vmc/README.md

       stop  <appname>                              Stop the application
       restart <appname>                            Restart the application
       delete <appname>                             Delete the application
+      open <appname>                               Open the application with your browser

     Application Updates
       update <appname> [--path]                    Update the application bits